muadzmo/go-fin-planning/README.md

 This is a personal mini project to making financial planning.

 I am using go fiber, gorm and trying to implementing design pattern (possibly repository pattern).
-I am free to hear any suggestions If I am making any mistakes in implementing the pattern.
+I am open for any suggestions in making this project.

 TODO:
+Creating connection between Transaction and Planning